Asbestos Demolition Survey

 Under the most recent guidance produced by the HSE (HSG 246), asbestos surveys are broken down into two main types, meaning you’ll either need an asbestos management or refurb/demolition survey.

 Any asbestos containing materials (ACM’s) that are located must then be managed within an asbestos management plan AMP.
-The plan should be updated following any major changes, but at least annually and all ACM’s must be re-inspected.
+The plan should be updated following any major changes, but at least annually, and all ACM’s must be re-inspected.

-The second type is a Refurbishment/Demolition asbestos survey.
+In comparison, the second type is a Refurbishment/Demolition asbestos survey.
 This has a fairly wide scope as the title suggests, and is aimed at covering properties where demolition or refurbishment will take place.

-The client should also provide plans showing the current and proposed layouts.
+In addition, the client should also provide plans showing both the current and the proposed layouts.
 This would be preferable to a general “ we are going back to shell” type of conversation, which is vague and can cause confusion.

-A demolition survey is conducted prior to the demolition of the property.
+An asbestos demolition survey is conducted prior to the demolition of the property.
 This often requires the survey team to use aggressive inspection techniques to get into the fabric of the building.
 Ultimately, the surveyor is trying to reflect, within the survey, the eventual work that will be undertaken.

 In most cases, the property will be left unsightly and unusable for normal activities.
-Except in exceptional circumstances, the property should be empty prior to the survey and not occupied post the asbestos demolition survey.
+Except in exceptional circumstances, the property should be empty prior to the asbestos survey and not occupied post the asbestos demolition survey.

-How we prepare for an asbestos demolition survey
+How we prepare for asbestos surveys

 At RB Asbestos Consultants, we regularly carry out these types of refurbishment and demolition surveys for clients.
 The initial stage will be a site visit followed by a desk top study and discussion around access and potential damage.

-There are occasions when buildings are in an unsafe state due to dilapidation or fire damage.
-It is important that information is passed to survey teams so they can provide appropriate risk assessment and method statements.
+There are some occasions when buildings are in an unsafe state due to dilapidation or fire damage.
+It is important that information is passed to survey teams so that they can provide appropriate risk assessment and method statements.

 What is the legal guidance on the demolition of buildings with asbestos?

 The current guidance expects all parts of a building to be accessed prior to final demolition.
 There may still be certain parts that are not accessible until the demolition process, such as under floor slabs.
 These should then be accessed carefully during the demolition phase.

-If you want to know more about having an asbestos demolition survey, or you need general asbestos advice in relation to any properties you own, maintain or control, then please contact us on 0800 141 2676, email us at email@example.com or fill in the form below.
+If you want to know more about having an asbestos demolition survey, or you need general asbestos advice in relation to any properties you own, maintain or control, then please contact us on 0800 141 2676, email us at email@example.com or fill in the contact form below.